 Tania El Khoury

-Tania is a live artist working in London and Beirut.
-She creates interactive installations and challenging performances in which the audience is an active collaborator.
-Tania’s solo work has toured internationally, and for which she is the recipient of the Total Theatre Innovation Award and the Arches Brick Award.
-She is currently working on a practice-based PhD.
-Her research and publications focus on the political function of interactive live art with a focus on the Arab Uprisings.
+Tania is a live artist who creates interactive installations and performances in which the audience is an active collaborator.
+Her solo work has been translated to multiple languages and shown in 32 countries.
+She is the recipient of the International Live Art Prize, the Total Theatre Innovation Award and the Arches Brick Award.
+She holds a PhD from Royal Holloway, University of London.
+Her research and publications focus on the political potential of interactive live art.

 Abir is an architect and urbanist.
 She has been involved in several research projects in Lebanon, including the history of informal suburbs, the social production of shared spaces in the city, and more recently housing rights in Beirut.
 She is interested in exploring how community engagement could be employed in planning and actively shaping the future of cities.
 She is also co-founder of Public Works Studio (2012).

 Petra Serhal is a performance maker and actress.
 She She regularly collaborates with artists and filmmakers.
 In 2010, she started her collaboration with Dictaphone Group.
 Petra is interested in the performativity of the choreographed body, the representation of the violated body, as well as creating interactive spaces with the audience.
 She recently published an essay entitled, “Beware of the Image” in Ibraaz.